|Photos||Video & Audio||Blogs||Statistics||Archive||Games||Mobile|

 A popular Australian star

 Birth of the best Australian batsman before Bradman.
 With his natural hand-eye co-ordination Victor Trumper was elegance personified.
 He was no fair-weather performer - his best innings came when the chips were down: 104 on an Old Trafford sticky in 1902, 74 (out of 122) against England in Melbourne in 1903-04, and 159 on the same ground to set up a famous victory over South Africa seven years later.
 It was this as much as mere statistics (he averaged 39 from 48 Tests) that signified Trumper's genius.
-He was very popular too, and when he died of Bright's Disease at the age of 37, there were huge crowds at his Sydney funeral.
+He was very popular too, and when he died of Bright's Disease at the age of 37, 250,000 attended his funeral.

 Left-arm quick bowler Mitchell Johnson, born today, was picked out by Dennis Lilllee for greatness when he was just 17.
 Johnson was late to focus on cricket and suffered early in his career with four stress fractures of the back.
 He persevered, driving a plumber's van when he lost his Queensland contract, and became only the fourth Australian left-arm quick bowler to go past 100 Test wickets.
 When he swings the ball late, it can be very difficult to play him, but Johnson has struggled to get his wrist in the right position and paid for it in the Ashes in 2009.
 He compensated somewhat with his batting, getting a hundred and then 96 against South Africa.
 The next year began well for Johnson, with his second ten-for, a performance in Hamilton that ensured Australia ended their summer unbeaten.
 He moved to Western Australia in 2010-11, and two months later tore through the England line-up in Perth to give Australia their only win of that Ashes series.